Work-Study FAQs

 Receiving a Work-Study (WS) Award

-Federal Work-Study is a type of financial aid, though it is different from grants and loans.
+Federal Work-Study is a type of self-help financial aid, though it is different from grants and loans.
 Through the FWS program, you are paid competitive wages in exchange for working in one of a variety of FWS positions with on-campus entities or off-campus community service partners.
-The program also strives to provide you with employment opportunities which will support your academic and professional development as well as deliver a paycheck.
+The program also strives to provide you with employment opportunities only available to Work-Study students which will support your academic and professional development as well as deliver a paycheck.

-The main difference between CW and FWS is that CW funding goes to support you if you do not qualify for FWS funding and is comprised entirely of institutional funds.
-Because of this, if you are in the CW program you are able to do undertake opportunities not open to FWS students such as working over the summer.
+The main difference between CW and FWS is that CW funding goes to support students who demonstrate financial need but do not qualify for FWS funding and is comprised entirely of institutional funds.
+All students who participate in summer Work-Study receive CW awards since FWS awards are only available during the academic year.

 FWS awards are provided if you indicate you are interested in participating in the program on your FAFSA and show sufficient need.
 You’ll need to submit a FAFSA and indicate “yes” when asked if you are interested in the work-study program.